-Although we are not talking about the cheapest city in Spain, Barcelona also has a lot to offer for those, like me, watching their euros.
+Although we are not talking about the cheapest city in Spain, Barcelona also has a lot to offer for those like me watching their euros.
 If you can afford a metro card, then you have everything you need to explore the city.
-Read on to discover 5 fantastic things you can do in Barcelona for free.
+Read on to discover 5 fantastic things to do in Barcelona for free.

 I have to confess something embarrassing.
-Even though I have been in Barcelona quite a lot of times, I have not yet visited Sagrada Familia.
+Even though I have been to Barcelona quite a lot of times, I have not yet visited Sagrada Familia.
 I am sorry, Gaudí!
-But I am broken and YOU are expensive.
+But you are expensive!

 Luckily, though not the cheapest city in Spain, Barcelona also has a heap on offer for those on a budget.
-Read on to discover 5 amazing things you can do in Barcelona that won’t cost you a cent.
+Read on to discover 5 amazing things to do in Barcelona for free.

 01 | Enjoy the Best Views of Barcelona in Bunkers del Carmel – Turó de la Rovira

-Sitting 262 meters above sea level, Turó de la Rovira (aka Bunkers del Carmel) offers the best views over Barcelona.
-With a 360º panoramic view, Turó de la Rovira always provided a direct reflection of the occurrences on the plain.
-The heritage space contains the remains of an anti-aircraft battery built in 1937.
-This place helped to defend Barcelona from air attacks during the Spanish Civil War thanks to its 360º panoramic view.
+Sitting 262 meters above sea level, Turó de la Rovira (aka Bunkers del Carmel) offers the best views of Barcelona for free.
+This heritage space contains the remains of an anti-aircraft battery built in 1937 that helped to defend Barcelona from air attacks during the Spanish Civil War thanks to its 360º panoramic view.

 In the post-war era, the abandoned military structures were used to build Els Canons, a neighborhood of shanty dwellings that lasted until 1990.
 In March 2011, following a restoration and heritage project, Turó de la Rovira was officially reopened.
 Until then, the city space remained relatively degraded, isolated and unknown.

 At the time of writing, admission is free and the bunkers are open to visit anytime.
 However, rumors have it that soon there will be a fee to access the views.